 In Dr. Orloff’s first book, Second Sight, she chronicles her struggles embracing her gift of intuition and how she integrated it into mainstream medicine.
 Her second book, Guide to Intuitive Healing, shows how breakthroughs in healing our body, emotions, and sexuality can be accomplished by listening to intuition.
 Positive Energy, which has been translated into 25 languages, takes a probing look at the global epidemic of exhaustion and how we can reverse it using strategies to build energy and combat draining people.
 Her New York Times bestseller, Emotional Freedom, describes how to transform negative emotions into positive ones.
 The Power of Surrender describes the importance of letting go in everyday life–an enlivening, sane alternative to pushing, forcing, and over controlling people and situations.

-Dr. Orloff’s work has been featured in the New York Times, O Magazine, Forbes, Newsweek, USA Today, Wall Street Journal, Self, Cosmo, Washington Times, Teen Vogue, Scientific American, and New York Post.
+Dr. Orloff’s work has been featured in the New York Times, O Magazine, Forbes, Newsweek, USA Today, Wall Street Journal, Self, Cosmo, Washington Times, Teen Vogue, Scientific American, and the New York Post.
 She has appeared on The Today Show, The Dr. Oz Show, CBS Early Show, CNN, PBS, BBC, and NPR.
-She has spoken at Google-LA and has a popular TEDX talk with over half a million views.
 Dr. Orloff is also a blogger on Elephant Journal, Huffington Post, and Psychology Today.
 More information at www.drjudithorloff.com.